AdrianMosnegutu/Jammming/README.md

 Users can log in using their Spotify credentials.

-The web app is available [here](https://jammming-adrian-mosnegutu.netlify.app)
+The web version is available [here](https://jammming-adrian-mosnegutu.netlify.app).

 ## Features